redwoodjs/redwood/docs/docs/services.md

 ---
-title: Services
-description: Put all of your business logic in one place
+description: Put all your business logic in one place
-slug: services
 ---

 # Services

-Redwood aims to put all of your business logic in one place—Services.
+Redwood aims to put all your business logic in one place—Services.
 These can be used by your GraphQL API or any other place in your backend code.
-Redwood does all of the annoying stuff for you, just write your business logic!
+Redwood does all the annoying stuff for you, just write your business logic!

 ## Overview